Updated on 8 August 2017

 1 – Dorsoduro area – Venice Hidden Gems

 This area of Venice is less crowded than most and with the recent opening of new luxury hotels it will no doubt rise in popularity.
 Crossing over the Ponte dell’Academia you come across some charming independent boutiques along Piscina Former.
-The nearby Guggenheim Museum is a fabulous place and I’ll be writing about it in detail in an upcoming post.
-If you fancy a gelato, head to Nico at Fondamenta Zattere al Ponte Longo, on the waterfront for a chocolate hazelnut Gianduiotto.
+The nearby Guggenheim Museum is a fabulous place, or if you fancy a gelato, head to Nico at Fondamenta Zattere al Ponte Longo, on the waterfront for a chocolate hazelnut Gianduiotto.

 2 – Ca’Macana